AmirO8/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 We are going to compare the MechaCar to the competition based on the metrics below.
-The scores will be aggregated and a final score will be between 1-5.
+Each of these scores would be based on a scale of 1-5, then there would be an aggregate score.

 - Cost
 - Fuel Efficiency